 Concerns about the carnivore diet

 First off, this diet is completely devoid of essential nutrients such as vitamin C, vitamin E, vitamin K, folic acid, and fiber.
-Not only do you lose all of those nutrients, you miss out on antioxidants.
+Not only do you lose all of those nutrients, but you also miss out on antioxidants.
 Fruits and vegetables are a potent source of phytochemicals, many of which are antioxidants that promote health and wellness.

-Third, your body, specifically your brain and nervous system, rely on carbohydrates as a primary fuel source.
+Third, your body, specifically your brain and nervous system, relies on carbohydrates as a primary fuel source.
 If all your body ever gets is meat, this will limit your primary energy source and make your body turn to less effective fuel sources.

 The carnivore diet is restrictive

 The worst part of this diet is how restrictive it is.
 The principle of variety in your diet, or eating a wide array of foods from all food groups, is overwhelmingly backed by science.
-Including a variety of fruits and vegetables, whole grains, legumes, and reduced fat dairy products contribute to longevity in health and a reduced risk of chronic illness.
+Including a variety of fruits and vegetables, whole grains, legumes, and reduced-fat dairy products contribute to longevity in health and a reduced risk of chronic illness.
 Taking it one step further, recent studies show eating fruits and vegetables leads to increased happiness, life satisfaction, and well-being.

-If you have questions about diets you have seen online, make an appointment to speak with a registered dietitian to discuss your health goals and create a plan that works for you!
+If you have questions about diets you have seen online, make an appointment to speak with a registered dietitian to discuss your health goals, and create a plan that works for you!